Supershear shock front contribution to the tsunami from the 2018 $\mathbf M_{\mathbf w}$ 7.5 Palu, Indonesia earthquake: Methods data

-In essence, FC algorithms add a handful of additional values to the original discretized function in order to form a periodic extension in $[1,1+d]$ that transitions smoothly from $\eta(1)$ back to $\eta(0)$ (similarly for $u$).
+In essence, FC algorithms add a (fixed) handful of additional values to the original discretized function in order to form a periodic extension in $[1,1+d]$ that transitions smoothly from $\eta(1)$ back to $\eta(0)$ (similarly for $u$).
 The resulting continued functions can be viewed as sets of discrete values of periodic and smooth functions that can be approximated to high-order on slightly larger intervals by a trigonometric polynomial.
-Once these discrete periodic continuation functions have been constructed, corresponding Fourier coefficients $a_k, b_k$ in equation~\eqref{eq:fcseries} can be obtained rapidly from applications of the Fast Fourier Transform (FFT).
-A detailed presentation on accelerated construction of Fourier continuations can be found in, e.g., Amlani and Bruno~\cite{amlanibruno}.
+Once these discrete periodic continuation functions have been constructed, corresponding Fourier coefficients $a_k, b_k$ in Equation~\eqref{eq:fcseries} can be obtained rapidly from applications of the Fast Fourier Transform (FFT).
+The adopted FC parameters employed in this work as well as a detailed presentation on the accelerated construction of FC functions can be found in~\citet{amlanibruno}.

-Employing these discrete continuations in order to evaluate spatial function values and derivatives on the discretised physical domain modelled by equation~\eqref{eq:swe}, the algorithm is completed by employing the explicit fourth-order Adams-Bashforth scheme~\cite{amlanibruno} to integrate the corresponding ODEs in time from the given initial conditions $\eta(y_i,t)= u(y_i,t) = 0$ up to a final given time.
-The final full solver enables high-order accuracy and nearly dispersionless resolution of propagating waves with mild, linear Courant-Friedrichs-Lewy (CFL) constraints on the temporal discretisation---properties that are important for adequate resolution of the different spatial and temporal scales involved between the supershear source dynamics and the subsequent tsunami dynamics.
-Both implicit and explicit FC-based PDE solvers have been successfully constructed and utilised for a variety of physical problems including those governed by classical wave and diffusion equations~\cite{lyonbrunoII,brunoprieto}, radiative transfer equations~\cite{gaggiolibruno}, non-linear Burgers systems~\cite{bruno_jimenez}, Euler equations~\cite{shz}, Navier-Stokes fluid equations~\cite{albinbruno, cubillos,fontanabruno}, Navier-Cauchy elastodynamics equations~\cite{amlanibruno} and fluid-structure hemodynamics equations~\cite{amlaniniema}.
+Employing these discrete continuations in order to evaluate spatial function values and derivatives on the discretised physical domain modeled by the shallow water wave equations, the algorithm is completed by employing the explicit fourth-order Adams-Bashforth scheme \citep{amlanibruno,amlaniniema,amlaniwei} to integrate the corresponding ordinary differential equations in time from the given initial conditions $\eta(y_i,t)= u(y_i,t) = 0$ up to a final given time.
+The final full solver enables high-order accuracy and nearly dispersionless resolution of propagating waves with mild, linear Courant-Friedrichs-Lewy constraints on the temporal discretisation---properties that are important for adequate resolution of the different spatial and temporal scales involved between the supershear source dynamics and the subsequent tsunami dynamics.
+Both implicit and explicit FC-based partial differential equation solvers have been successfully constructed and utilised for a variety of physical problems including those governed by radiative transfer equations \citep{gaggiolibruno}, classical wave and diffusion equations \citep{lyonbrunoII,brunoprieto}, Euler equations \citep{shz}, convection-diffusion equations~\citep{amlaniwei}, Navier-Cauchy elastodynamics equations \citep{amlanibruno,amlanicarlos}, Navier-Stokes fluid equations \citep{albinbruno, cubillos,fontanabruno}, and fluid-structure hemodynamics equations \citep{amlaniniema}.